tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/multi-rpc-configuration.rst

 These instances support multiple JSON-RPC providers, mainly

+- Gracefully deal and retry JSON-RPC errors, even on a single RPC provider.
+  If multiple providers are provided, then recover if the provider goes down for a longer period of time.

 - Automatic fallback to another JSON-RPC provider when one fails, also known as "hot spare" or "hot switch" strategy in DevOps